Pylons/pyramid/docs/narr/views.rst

 method of the class if you'd like the class to represent a collection of related view callables.

-.. note:: A package named :term:`pyramid_handlers` (available from PyPI) provides an analogue of :term:`Pylons` -style "controllers", which are a special kind of view class which provides more automation when your application uses :term:`URL dispatch` solely.

 .. index::
    single: view response
    single: response